 ESIL Reflections offer up-to-date reflections on current issues in international law.
-The Reflections are now in their sixth year, covering a wide range of topics relating to current developments in international law and practice as well as theoretical reflections in a way that is relatively accessible to non-experts.
+The Reflections cover a wide range of topics relating to current developments in international law and practice as well as theoretical reflections in a way that is relatively accessible to non-experts.
 The aim is to foster discussion between ESIL members and international law scholars and practitioners more generally – in Europe, but also beyond.
 ESIL Reflections are published on this website and distributed freely to ESIL members.

-The editors are Federico Casolari, Patrycja Grzebyk, Ellen Hey, Guy Sinclair and Ramses Wessel (editor-in-chief).
+The editors are Federico Casolari, Patrycja Grzebyk (editor-in-chief), Ellen Hey, Guy Sinclair and Ramses Wessel.

-ESIl Reflections are short papers (3000-4000 words) that argue one particular point that may trigger further debate in the scientific community.
-Extensive referencing is to be avoided.
-References are only necessary in case of direct citations or when new or less well-known works are mentionned.
+ESIl Reflections are short papers (3,000-4,000 words) that argue one particular point that may trigger further debate in the scientific community.
+Extensive referencing is to be avoided; references are only necessary in case of direct citations or when new or less well-known works are mentioned.